instana/python-sensor/README.md

 ### Forking off Workers

-If you use uWSGI in forking workers mode, you must specify `--lazy-apps` to load the application in the worker instead of the master process.
+If you use uWSGI in forking workers mode, you must specify `--lazy-apps` (or `lazy-apps = true` in ini style) to load the application in the worker instead of the master process.

 ## Usage